 If your AC produces warm air instead of cooling cold air, then a dirty filter could be the main problem.
 If you notice that your AC doesn't cool down as it normally does or blows hot air, check its filter first.
 Although clogged filters are one of the most common problems affecting an AC's functionality, they are often overlooked and need attention.
 Regularly replacing your filter is an easy step you can take to extend its life.
 In fact, according to US Department of Energy estimates, a clogged dirty air filter can cause a 15% increase in energy consumption.
 Your HVAC system will occasionally turn on and off throughout the day, but a dirty filter can cause those cycles to become more frequent.

-If your home is well-sealed, pet-free, dust-prone furniture or carpets, and vacuuming every day, your air filters will have fewer airborne particles.
-While an air conditioner should normally turn on when it senses a temperature increase and turn off when the room has cooled sufficiently, short cycles can occur when you have a dirty air filter.
-Damaged or clogged air filters will force your air conditioner to consume more energy, costing you more money in monthly utility costs for poorer quality air.
-You might end up having to replace your air conditioner a year or two early, and in the meantime, you're likely to pay for costly air conditioning repairs.
+If your home is well-sealed and free from pet dander, dust-prone furniture or carpets, and you vacuum every day, your filters will have fewer airborne particles.
+While an AC should normally turn on when it senses a temperature increase and turn off when the room has cooled sufficiently, short cycles can occur when you have a dirty filter.
+Damaged or clogged filters will force your AC to consume more energy, costing you more money in monthly utility costs for poorer quality air.
+You might end up having to replace your AC a year or two early and pay for costly repairs in between.